-Hiring tech talent is notoriously challenging, hiring remote tech talent adds a whole other layer of complexity.
+Hiring tech talent is notoriously challenging (especially in 2021).
+Hiring remote tech talent adds a whole other layer of complexity.
 From trying to find the right cultural fit to make sure your candidate will be contributing at the same level as the existing team, it's a time-consuming, laborious process.
 There are several ways you can go about it, ranging from inexpensive.
 DIY hiring is the cheapest way to hire but is often unfruitful because competition for the best remote tech talent is insane.

 Working with an agency is faster and comes with lower risks thanks to placement guarantees but is pricier than working with a freelance recruiter.
 This article will cover the four ways you can go about hiring remote tech talent and help you decide which approach is best for your team at this time.
 Let's dive in.